aerodevxp/twitter_media_subscriber/readme.md

 ## A way to download media from Twitter accounts.

-see .env.example (move it to .env with your values) and run it periodically using ./venv/bin/python main.py

-or

-Setup your own Python env with requirements.txt and pip install git+https://github.com/PawiX25/twifork.git
+Setup your own Python env with *pip install -r requirements.txt* and *pip install git+https://github.com/PawiX25/twifork.git*

+Then run the script: *python3 main.py*

 Cookies in both JSON and TXT formats are needed!
 Use browser extensions to extract them wherever you're logged in.
 You can specifiy their location in the .env.